Visual content marketing in Africa | Africanews

 The Morning Call

-On this edition of Business Chronicle, we shall be looking at an aspect of the media- the visual content marketing.
+On this week’s edition of Business Chronicle, we shall be looking at an aspect of the media- the visual content marketing.

 Visual content plays a crucial role in reach and, more importantly, engagement.